-Daniel Murphy is Director of Elections and Political Processes at Democracy International.
+Daniel Murphy is the Director of Technical Leadership and the Technical Director for Politics at Democracy International.
 Mr. Murphy is an electoral expert specializing in issues related to electoral administration, pollworker training, pollworker recruitment, election law compliance, polling place accessibility, voter education, public relations and project management.
 He was previously Democracy International’s Chief of Party in Afghanistan from 2012 to 2013.

 A graduate of the American University in Washington, D.C. with a B.A. in International Studies, he began his career in elections in 1999 as Executive Assistant to the President of the International Foundation for Election Systems (IFES), a nonprofit organization based in Washington, DC.
 After leaving IFES, he served as an Election Programs Coordinator for the Los Angeles County Registrar Recorder/County Clerk, the largest election jurisdiction in the United States.
 He then worked as Special Assistant to the Vice Chairman at the then newly-formed United States Election Assistance Commission.
 In 2005, Mr. Murphy left the EAC to start his own consulting business.
 He has been instrumental in the redesign of pollworker training programs in Cook County, Illinois, the City of Long Beach, California and Franklin County, Ohio.
 He served as the manager of the State Hosted Systems program of the Overseas Vote Foundation, an organization committed to serving the needs of military and overseas voters.
 During the 2008 election cycle, he held the post of Acting Public Information Officer for the District of Columbia Board of Elections and Ethics.